Economists see pain, then gain for India after bank note shock

 The removal of 500 and 1,000 rupee bank notes to flush out money hidden from the tax man has led to confusion and anger among Indians, who cannot access cash from ATMs and are working out how to preserve the value of what they hold.

-That, in turn, will hit consumer demand, as well as sectors long suspected to have been fueled by illicit funds, such as gold and property, where many transactions are cash-based.
+That, in turn, will hit consumer demand, as well as sectors long suspected to have been fuelled by illicit funds, such as gold and property, where many transactions are cash-based.

 Underlining the scale of the gamble being taken by Prime Minister Narendra Modi ahead of key state elections next year, the impact will also be felt keenly in rural areas, where large segments of the population have no formal access to banking.